Short Courses

 Engaging With Fathers

-Introducing the latest evidence about the why and how of father engagement, Engaging With Fathers is designed to give any professional working with parents a deeper understanding of the value of involved fathers and how to engage and work with them more effectively, including in contexts of parental separation.
-Learning outcomes include:
+Drawing on the latest evidence about the value of father engagement and inclusion, ‘Engaging with fathers’ is designed to provide any professional working with parents both a deeper understanding of the value of involved fathers and concrete skills for how to engage and work with them more effectively, including in contexts of parental separation.
+The training emphasises practical application, offering suggestions for specific techniques, communication strategies, and intervention approaches that can be immediately implemented in professional practice.

 -